Akara

-Akara is an African cuisine that originated from the Yoruba culture, it is made from peeled beans (black eye peas), washed and ground with pepper, and other preferred seasonings, then beaten to aerate them, and deep fried in small balls.
+Akara is made from peeled beans (black-eyed peas), washed and ground with pepper, and other preferred seasonings, then beaten to aerate them, and deep-fried in small balls.
+Akara is usually fried in peanut oil.
+It can also be fried in palm oil, which is called Akara Kengbe or Akara Elepo, though the groundnut oil fried akara is most popular and common.

-Brazilian acarajé is made from cooked and mashed cowpeas that are seasoned with salt and chopped onions molded into the shape of a large scone and deep-fried in dendê with a wok-like pan in front of the customers.
+Brazilian acarajé is made from raw and milled cowpeas that are seasoned with salt, pepper and chopped onions molded into the shape of a large scone and deep-fried in dendê with a wok-like pan in front of the customers.
 It is served split in half and stuffed with vatapá and caruru – spicy pastes made from shrimp, ground cashews, palm oil and other ingredients.
 A vegetarian version is typically served with hot peppers and green tomatoes.
-Acarajé can also come in a second form called abara, where the ingredients are steamed instead of deep-fried.
+Acarajé can also comes in a second form called abará, where the nutritious ingredients are steamed instead of deep-fried, similar to moi moi.